Running an event

 Should I run an event?

 This year, depending on government guidelines, Volunteers’ Week events may be smaller, online or at a social distance.
 Regardless of what shape they take, a Volunteers’ Week event will bring people together to celebrate volunteers’ contribution.
-Whether you run an event is up to you, but here’s some things to consider as you begin your planning.
+Whether you decide to run an event or not is up to you, but here are some things to consider as you begin your planning.

 Events can help you recruit volunteers.
 Recruitment events can generate broad interest in volunteering and attract people who may not have considered it before.

 It’s very important that volunteers feel organisational appreciation, rather than just their manager or co-ordinator."Maria Galan, Volunteer Co-ordinator, Housing for Women